1 Kings 22 – The Death of Ahab

 3. (10-12) An object lesson from the unfaithful prophets.

 The king of Israel and Jehoshaphat the king of Judah, having put on their robes, sat each on his throne, at a threshing floor at the entrance of the gate of Samaria; and all the prophets prophesied before them.
-Now Zedekiah the son of Chenaanah had made horns of iron for himself; and he said, “Thus says the Lord: ‘With these you shall gore the Syrians until they are destroyed.’“ And all the prophets prophesied so, saying, “Go up to Ramoth Gilead and prosper, for the Lord will deliver it into the king’s hand.”
+Now Zedekiah the son of Chenaanah had made horns of iron for himself; and he said, “Thus says the LORD: ‘With these you shall gore the Syrians until they are destroyed.’”
+And all the prophets prophesied so, saying, “Go up to Ramoth Gilead and prosper, for the LORD will deliver it into the king’s hand.”

 a.
 Sat each on his throne, at a threshing floor at the entrance of the gate of Samaria: This illustrates the ancient custom of holding court and making decisions at the gates of the city.
 There were even thrones for high officials to sit on at the gates of the city of Samaria.

 b.
-Thus says the Lord: These unfaithful prophets (such as Zedekiah) prophesied in the name of the Lord, but they did not prophesy truthfully.
+Thus says the LORD: These unfaithful prophets (such as Zedekiah) prophesied in the name of the LORD, but they did not prophesy truthfully.
 Many commentators believe these prophets were pagan prophets, perhaps representatives of Asherah or other pagan gods or goddesses.
-Yet they clearly prophesied in the name of the Lord.
+Yet they clearly prophesied in the name of the LORD.
 It is best to regard these not as pagan prophets, but unfaithful prophets to the true God.

 i.
 Perhaps these were true followers of Yahweh who were seduced by Ahab’s sincere but shallow repentance three years before (1 Kings 21:27-29).
 After that, they began to align with Ahab uncritically.
-Three years later they were willing to prophesy lies to Ahab if that was what he wanted to hear.
+Three years later, they were willing to prophesy lies to Ahab if that was what he wanted to hear.

 c.
 With these you shall gore the Syrians until they are destroyed: Zedekiah used a familiar tool of ancient prophets – the object lesson.
-He used horns of iron to illustrate the thrust of two powerful forces, armies that would rout the Syrians.
+He used horns of iron to illustrate the thrust of two powerful forces, armies that would defeat the Syrians.
 Zedekiah had the agreement of 400 other prophets (all the prophets prophesied so).

 i.
 This must have been a vivid and entertaining presentation.
 We can be certain that every eye was on Zedekiah when he used the horns of iron to powerfully illustrate the point.
 It was certainly persuasive to have 400 prophets speak in agreement on one issue.
 No matter how powerful and persuasive the presentation, their message was unfaithful.